deniscasian699/realmeteo/PRIVACY_POLICY.md

 When you make a purchase, Google Play processes the transaction and **RevenueCat** records the resulting entitlement.
-We receive an anonymous purchase identifier and the status of your subscription.
+We receive an anonymous purchase identifier and the status of your subscription or one-time purchase.

 > We **never** receive your name, email address, or payment card details.

 ### Usage Data

-We do **not** collect analytics or usage data.
-The app contains:
+We do **not** collect analytics or usage data ourselves.
+The app contains no analytics SDK and no crash-reporting SDK.
+Google AdMob collects the data described in its own privacy policy in order to serve and measure advertising.

-- ❌ No analytics SDK
-- ❌ No crash-reporting SDK
-- ❌ No advertising SDK

 ### Advertising Identifiers

-**None.** RealMeteo does not request, read, or transmit the Android Advertising ID.
+RealMeteo uses **Google AdMob** to display advertising.
+AdMob may access your Android Advertising ID (AAID) to serve and measure ads, and to limit how often you see the same advert.
+You can reset this identifier, or opt out of personalised advertising entirely, in **Android Settings → Privacy → Ads.**
+Users who purchase a Supporter tier see no advertising at all, and no advertising SDK requests are made for them.

 ### User Preferences